 How to Motivate Yourself to Study At Home: 10 Tips

-If you’re used to going into school or university each day, it can be hard to separate studying from free time and create a healthy academia-life balance.
+If you’re used to going to school or university each day, it can be hard to separate studying from free time and create a healthy academia-life balance.
 With mounting pressures and reduced downtime, you can soon find yourself falling out of a regular routine and eventually, lacking motivation to study.

 Home has lots of nice distractions and often, is a far more relaxed environment than the classroom.
-First and foremost, it’s unlikely you have a teacher challenging you to reach your potential – instead you’re accountable for the work you get done and the success of your studies.
+First and foremost, it’s unlikely you have a teacher challenging you to reach your potential – instead, you’re accountable for the work you get done and the success of your studies.

 And secondly, it’s much easier to take regular breaks, grab snacks, or even pick up your mobile phone.
 Your self-discipline plays an incremental role in your daily studies.